-Consideration of the siting and design of such new houses will be important to ensure that there will be no unacceptable impact on the landscape character and visual amenity of the surrounding area, where development should reflect the locally distinct character, and not result in a loss of landscape amenity'.
+Consideration of the siting and design of such new houses will be important to ensure that there will be no unacceptable impact upon the visual or landscape amenity of the area.
 The reuse of an existing traditional building within the landscape or a suitable plot within or near to the existing buildings, farmsteads or hamlets may prove to be a suitable site.

-The new dwelling, wherever possible, should be subject to a s106 Legal Agreement ensuring that it remains available for local households where one member is over the state retirement age or can be sold or rented as an affordable dwelling for local people in perpetuity.
+The new dwelling will be subject to a s106 Legal Agreement ensuring that it remains available for local households where one member is over the state retirement age or can be sold or rented as an affordable dwelling for local people in perpetuity.

-9. Local Landscape Character
+Local Landscape Character

 - 9.1 Reasoned justification - To protect and enhance the landscape and important areas of local green space and encourage its appreciation by local people and visitors. - 9.2 The areas and features that the LNDP seeks to afford protection are those that have been recognised as being special by the Community.
-These areas include those that do not have a statutory designation but have been recognised by Cornwall Council as being of local importance and given a local designation, such as in the 2007 Landscape Character Assessment.
-The Parish is covered by two Character Areas, CA20 Mid Cornwall Moors and CA39 St Austell Bay and Luxulyan Valley.
-Other designations include County Wildlife Sites and the Area of Great Landscape Value. - 9.3 The LNDP also seeks to retain the much-loved local scenery in keeping with the responses to the questionnaire to preserve the tranquillity, dark skies, Cornish hedges, quality of the landscape, unique granite boulders, village amenities, farming landscape, field patterns, trees & woodlands, stream, ridges & skylines, and historic features. - 9.4 The area determined to be the most important to the landscape and historic setting of Luxulyan, by the responses to the questionnaire, is identified in yellow in Figure 6.
+These areas include those that do not have a statutory designation but have been recognised by Cornwall Council as being of local importance and given a local designation, such as in the Cornwall & Isle of Scilly Landscape Character Assessment (CA 39 St Austell Bay and Luxulyan Valley), County Wildlife Sites and the Area of Great Landscape Value. - 9.3 The LNDP also seeks to retain the much-loved local scenery in keeping with the responses to the questionnaire to preserve the tranquillity, dark skies, Cornish hedges, quality of the landscape, unique granite boulders, village amenities, farming landscape, field patterns, trees & woodlands, stream, ridges & skylines, and historic features. - 9.4 The area determined to be the most important to the landscape and historic setting of Luxulyan, by the responses to the questionnaire, is identified in yellow in Figure 5.